gorden2/bigdata-assignments/assignment2/assignment2.md

 <p>The input of both jobs are the set of the initial input.</p>
 </ul>

-<strong>Note: In order to simplify the PMI calculation(Actually, I am not sure about the definition), I used the count of elements as its probability.
-The acutally value of PMI is just the value I displayed plus log10(N), where N is a constant value.<strong>

 <h3>bible+shakes data</h3>
 <h3>Question 1.
 What is the running time of the complete pairs implementation?
 What is the running time of the complete stripes implementation?</h3>
 <p>I used the VM to run the code.
 It took <strong>141.243s</strong> to run pairs with combiner and <strong>85.013s</strong> to run stripes with combiner.</p>